BlumaBerkowicz/Stationery-Store/README.md

 # Stationary Store
-Stationary Store, is online shopping
+Stationary Store, is online shopping.

 # Technologies Used:
 For Frontend: HTML, CSS, JavaScript